Anton Rippon: Award judge

+Temporary retirement and columns about the COVID-19 pandemic

 In April 2019, Rippon ended the column that he had written every week in the Derby (Evening)Telegraph for the past 20 years (over 1,000 in all) as well as the Derby County column that he had written for the past 10 years.
 He also covered news stories for the paper, and news features on subjects such as the work of Macmillan Cancer nurses, and the NHS contaminated blood scandal.

 Rippon then signed a deal with Pen & Sword Publishers.
 His Britain 1940: The Decisive Year on the Home Front was published in March 2020.
 Books on Liverpool FC and Arsenal FC followed.
+He also co-authored several books on wartime history with his daughter, Nicola Rippon.

-During the 2020-21 Covid-19 pandemic, he rejoined the Derby Telegraph, writing a column initially entitled 'Anton in Lockdown', and again contributing feature articles.
+During the 2020-21 COVID-19 pandemic, he rejoined the Derby Telegraph, writing a column initially entitled 'Anton in Lockdown', and again contributing feature articles.
+His latest book Soccer Scandals: When the Beautiful Game Turned Ugly was published by Pen & Sword in March 2025.